This article contains affiliate links. If you buy through our links, we may earn a commission at no extra cost to you. Learn more

 Skip for noise concerns: Any Hamilton Beach model, generic brands, or units under $50.

 If noise is your primary concern, expect to pay 15-20% more for genuinely quiet operation.
 The difference between a 55 dB and 65 dB air fryer is significant in daily use.
+For budget-conscious buyers, our best budget air fryers guide highlights affordable quiet options that don’t compromise on sound levels.

 Looking for specific model recommendations?
 Our best budget air fryers guide covers the COSORI Pro LE and other quiet options, while our family air fryer roundup details quiet operation in larger models.
 For direct comparisons between the quietest brands, see our detailed Ninja vs COSORI analysis that covers noise levels alongside cooking performance.